rbartosinski/AWS-Descriptions/README.md

-# AWS-Descriptions
+# Amazon Web Services - Descriptions of services and technologies

-Knowledge base about basics and standards in Amazon Web Services (in Polish).
+Knowledge base about basics and standards in AWS (in Polish).

 1. [IAM - Identity and Access Management](#question1)